Central Dogma Transformer II: An AI Microscope for Understanding Cellular Regulatory Mechanisms: Introduction

 \section{Introduction}

-The central dogma\textsuperscript{1} describes cellular information flow across three molecular layers: DNA encodes genetic instructions, RNA transmits and regulates this information, and proteins execute cellular functions.
-Artificial intelligence has transformed our ability to model each layer individually\textsuperscript{2--7}, yet a fundamental limitation remains: current models lack interpretability\textsuperscript{8,9}.
+The central dogma [1] describes cellular information flow across three molecular layers: DNA encodes genetic instructions, RNA transmits and regulates this information, and proteins execute cellular functions.
+Artificial intelligence has transformed our ability to model each layer individually [2--5], yet a fundamental limitation remains: current models lack interpretability [6,7].
 Their internal representations do not correspond to biological entities or relationships that researchers can examine and validate.
-The goal of biological research, however, is not merely to predict cellular responses but to understand the mechanisms that produce them.
-What biology needs is not task-oriented AI optimizing predictions, but mechanism-oriented AI revealing regulatory structure.
+The goal of biological research, however, is not merely to predict cellular responses but to understand the mechanisms that produce them---and such understanding has direct clinical implications, from anticipating drug side effects to identifying new therapeutic targets.

 To address this limitation, we reframe biological AI as an ``AI microscope'' whose attention maps are directly interpretable as regulatory structure.
-The Central Dogma Transformer\textsuperscript{10} implements this principle by mirroring the central dogma in its architecture: DNA self-attention captures genomic relationships, RNA self-attention reflects gene co-regulation, and DNA-to-RNA cross-attention models transcriptional control.
+The Central Dogma Transformer [8] implements this principle by mirroring the central dogma in its architecture: DNA self-attention captures genomic relationships, RNA self-attention reflects gene co-regulation, and DNA-to-RNA cross-attention models transcriptional control.
 Because each attention mechanism corresponds to a specific biological relationship, the resulting maps provide direct readouts of regulatory organization.
 This architectural inductive bias fundamentally changes the meaning of prediction accuracy: unlike models optimizing prediction as an end goal, CDT-II uses prediction accuracy as evidence that the model has learned correct regulatory structure.
-As training progresses, improving predictions and discovering biology become the same objective.